anashank/snakeCHIPpeaks/README.md

 # snakeCHIPpeaks
-Snakemake pipeline for obtaining quality measures using phantompeakqualtools and peak calling using MACS2.
+Snakemake pipeline for obtaining enrichment quality measures using phantompeakqualtools and peak calling using MACS2.

 # Before running
 In the config.yaml file you should include details of samples to be analyzed and paths.
 You can also specify custom options for MACS2.